 - Speech delay

-- Autism spectrum disorder with specific neurological concerns
+- Complex autism spectrum disorder with specific neurological concerns

 - Microcephaly or macrocephaly